 And small businesses get to choose how, when and where the work will be done.

-Obviously, your client aka the person paying you can still make certain requests that help guide the work, like setting deadlines or establishing company-specific guidelines and preferences for a specific project or specific task.
+Obviously, depending on the type of relationship you have with your client, – aka the person paying you – they may still make certain requests that help guide the work, like setting deadlines or establishing company-specific guidelines and preferences for a specific project or specific task.